howanghk/homebridge-ewelink/README.md

 2) Add to the platforms[] section of config.json.

-  * `countryCode` - The country code of your ewelink account without + prefix, see [list of country codes on Wikipedia](https://en.wikipedia.org/wiki/List_of_country_calling_codes)
+  * `countryCode` - The country code of your eWeLink account without + prefix, see [list of country codes on Wikipedia](https://en.wikipedia.org/wiki/List_of_country_calling_codes)
-  * `phoneNumber` - The login phone number of your ewelink account, do not include this if you login with email
+  * `phoneNumber` - The login phone number of your eWeLink account, do not include this if you login with your email
-  * `email` - The login email of your ewelink account, do not include this if you login with phone number
+  * `email` - The login email of your ewelink account, do not include this if you login with your phone number
   * `password` - Your ewelink account login password
   * `imei` - This can be any valid UUID, get one with an [online generator](https://www.famkruithof.net/uuid/uuidgen?numReq=1&typeReq=4&uppercaseReq=true)